mishrasiddhant001/DevOps-Cheatsheets/entire jenkins ci-cd pipeline flow.md

 // :wq - to save and exit

-# build the image and run the image on port 3000 which has been exposed to 80 inside docker and nginx
+# Build the image and run the image on port 3000 which has been exposed to 80 inside docker and nginx
 sudo docker build -t docker_images .

 sudo docker run -p 3000:80 docker_images